tj-smith47/cron-meet-cal/README.md

   (Cron)tab Scheduling · Zoom (Meet)ings · Google (Cal)endar
 </h3>

-Schedule ephemeral Crontab entries that auto-open Zoom meetings found in your Google Calendar.
+Crontab, meet calendar; schedule cron jobs that auto-join Zoom meetings found in your Google Calendar.

 ## What does CronMeetCal do?

-This script reads your current day's meetings from Google Calendar, and adds entries to your crontab that automatically open Zoom meetings at the scheduled time.
-Each day it also cleans any meetings added the previous day, and will skip adding entries if any holiday or out of office events are detected on your calendar.
+Each day, this script checks your scheduled meetings in Google Calendar, then appends entries to your crontab that will automatically join those with Zoom meetings at the scheduled time.
+It will also clean the previous day's meetings daily, and skips adding entries if any holiday or out of office events are detected on your calendar.

 ### Dependencies

-- [`gcalcli`](https://github.com/insanum/gcalcli) - A command line interface for Google Calendar (requires an Oauth Client ID & Secret)
+- [`gcalcli`](https://github.com/insanum/gcalcli) - A command line interface for the Google Calendar API (requires an Oauth Client ID & Secret)
-- [`nowplaying-cli`](https://github.com/kirtan-shah/nowplaying-cli) - Optional: A command line interface for controlling music playback
+- [`nowplaying-cli`](https://github.com/kirtan-shah/nowplaying-cli) - Optional: A command line interface for controlling music playback from any source

 ### Additional Features